openhab/openhab-docs/_addons_bindings/zwave/doc/ring/dwss_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
+Controller Updates

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Basic Report

 Basic report of either 0x00 for CLOSED or 0xFF for OPEN When a node is associated with Group 2, the sensor will send a basic report of either 0x00 for “Closed” or 0xFF for “Open.”

-This group supports 1 node.
+Association group 2 supports 1 node.

 ## Technical Information